k65yang/video-game-stranded/README.md

 ## Sound Credits

-Almost all sound effects are used as is or composites from PixaBay with CC0 license (internet police friendly build): https://pixabay.com/sound-effects
+Almost all sound effects are used as is or composites from PixaBay (internet police friendly build): https://pixabay.com/sound-effects

 Some were made with Steinberg's Retrologue and Padshop Pro synthesizers, but composed in-house.